gilliorem/grind/.ignore/notes.md

 I cannot check each combination.
 I need think of a logic that works for the cmd + arg + ...

+Sep 26, 20:00
+I need to scan the string, from there determine the elements I have in.
+Since I am working only
+We need a scanner that we tell us
+- how many `words` we have in our input.
+- what are they `type`
+- are the matching.
+- build a logic for a list of type. like ls that only work with execve for example.

+We need structure.
+we literrally need structure.
+I need a struct that holds/store commands, contexts and args. for now I have a list of strings `***`.
+I can turn this to a struct

+we need to make the difference between cmd and command list.

+struct input{
+	cmd
+	context
+	arg
+}